 The district will charge for items that students purchase from the district's breakfast and lunch programs.
 The fees charged for these items will be set according to applicable federal and state statutes and regulations.
-The district will charge students for the cost of food, beverages, and the like that students purchase from a school store, vending machine, booster club or from similar sources.
+The district will charge students for the cost of food, beverages, and the like that students purchase from the a la carte meals lines, a school store, vending machine, booster club or from similar sources.
 Students may be required to bring money or food for field trip lunches and similar activities.

-The maximum dollar amount charged by the district for the breakfast and lunch programs is as follows:
+The maximum dollar amount charged by the district for the breakfast and lunch programs is as follows:Breakfast Program - Grades K-6Breakfast Program - Grades 7-12Regular Price \$1.50Regular Price \$2.00Reduced Price .30Reduced Price .30